AMP-SCZ/dpdash/ON_PREM_DEPLOYMENT.md

 ## Prerequisites

 1. Docker and Docker Compose installed on your system
-2. SSL Certificate files
-3. Environment configuration
+2. Environment configuration

 ## Setup Instructions

-### 1. SSL Certificate Setup

-Obtain SSL certificate files from your certificate provider (e.g., Let's Encrypt) and place them in the application root:

-- Save the certificate file as `default.crt`
-- Save the private key file as `default.key`

-These files will be mounted to the nginx container to enable HTTPS.

-### 2. Environment Configuration
+### 1. Environment Configuration

 1. Create a `.env` file in the application root
 2. Copy the contents from `.env.sample`